 Phases too are compulsory in order to track time, so make sure to have at least one phase for every project.

 3. Enter the time duration (h; mm);

 Timers allow you to track time while you work.
 If you need a timer to keep you focused on the task at hand and you need a more precise way of measuring time, you should use timers.

 Open the Register Time dialog:

 1. Select a Project.
-If you want to create a new project, click on Create new project and fill all the project information;
+If you want to create a new project, click on New Project and fill all the project information;

 2. Select a Phase;